CodingKoopa/yamdi/Readme.md

 OpenJDK 12 OpenJ9 is the latest OpenJDK version, with the [OpenJ9 VM](https://www.eclipse.org/openj9/).
 OpenJ9 is the newer VM, that that has better memory usage (among other improvements).
 If better performance is needed, use this.
 This is buildable as `Dockerfile.openjdk.openj9`.
 The Java build is provided by [AdoptOpenJDK](https://adoptopenjdk.net/).

 #### Oracle Java 8 SE
 Oracle Java 8 SE is the latest Oracle SE version, with the Hotspot VM.
 This is not recommended, unless you have *very* good reason to be using it.
-This is buildable as `Dockerfile.oracle.hotspot`.
+This is buildable as `Dockerfile.oraclejdk.hotspot`.
 The Java build is provided by [Oracle](https://www.oracle.com/).

 ### JVM Configuration